Jengrik/AI-Agents-Exploration/README.md

 ---

 ## Contributing
-Contributions are welcome!
-If you wish to contribute, please:
+Contributions are encouraged!
+If you wish to contribute:
 1. Fork the repository.
 2. Create a feature branch.
-3. Submit a pull request with a detailed description of your changes.
+3. Submit a pull request with a clear and detailed description of your changes.

 ---

 ## License
 This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code with proper attribution.
+You are free to use, modify, and distribute the code with proper attribution.